match-ROS/match_additive_manufacturing/ur_trajectory_follower/README.md

     - `radius`: Determines the index of the next waypoint based on the distance to the goal pose.
     - `collinear`: Determines the index of the next waypoint based on the distance to the goal pose collinear to the path between the last and the next waypoint.
     - `virtual line`: Determines the index of the next waypoint based on the distance to a virtual line between the last and the next waypoint.
 The orientation of the line is determined by the angle bisector of the inccoming and outgoing segment of the next waypoint.
-- `get_total_Pose.py`: Calculates the total pose of the UR robot ee in world coordinates from the base_link pose and the pose of the mobile platform.
 - `ur_path_direction_controller.py`: Calculates the direction to the next waypoint and multiplies it with the feed rate to get the velocity command for the UR robot.
+If _ff\_only_ is set, the direction is only calculated based on the path.
+Otherwise, the direction is from the current pose to the next waypoint.
+If _ff\_only_ is set, consider using orthogonal_error_correction.py to correct the direction.
 The z-component of the velocity is controlled by PID.
 - `rotate_twist_by_pose.py`: Rotates a twist by a given pose.
 This is used to transform the velocity command from world to base_link coordinates.

 ## Future Work
-- publish ur_pose in world
-- calculate error in world
-- control velocity from error and target velocity in world
-- transform control velocity to base_link
-- Add launch files for easy startup
-- Implement Python scripts for trajectory generation and control
+- orthogonal_error_correction.py: Implement a PID controller for the orthogonal error correction.
+    - Or maybe new node for PID from twist error to twist command

 # Test
 ```sh